writethedocs/www/docs/organizer-guide/confs/website.rst

       will be notified.
 * ``job_fair.location``: a description of the location of the job fair.

-Then, there are a number of true/false flags.
+The file also includes a few true/false flags.
 Some of these don't change as the conference is being planned.
 These are:

 * ``flaghashike``: does the conference have a hike?